luciangreen/File2List2Br/README.md

 Number of unique breathsonings in dictionary: 364 true.
 ```
 * You will be asked to breason out new words.
-To save time, save `brdict1.txt` and `brdict2.txt` after searching for `Lucian Green brdict1.txt`, etc. on Google.
-* You can delete this info in the `assignment_db.txt` database later to e.g. redo and increase the breasoning number.
+* You can delete this info in the `assignment_db.txt` database later to e.g. redo or increase the breasoning number and redo.

 ### Caution: